into your inbox

 Hubert Hurkacz is a professional tennis player from Poland who competes on the ATP Tour.
 He was born on February 11, 1997 in Wroclaw, Poland and still lives in his home town.

-The Polish player started the 2021 season ranked 35th and won his first career singles ATP Masters Series title at the Miami Open in March.
+The Pole started 2021 ranked 35th and won his first career singles ATP Masters Series title at the Miami Open in March.
 The Pole, seeded 26th, upset five seeded players – No 6 Denis Shapovalov, No 12 Milos Raonic, No 2 Stefanos Tsitsipas, No 4 Andrey Rublev and No 21 Jannik Sinner to win the title.

 He also won the titles in Metz and Delray Beach, and reached the semi-finals at Wimbledon, where he defeated Roger Federer in the quarter-finals in straight sets before going down to Matteo Berrettini.

 How tall is he?